moorepants/eme185/content/pages/purchasing.rst

 - place orders
 - submit packing slips to MAE Office
-- serve as primary liaison with MAE and Shared Services offices
+- serve as primary liaison with MAE and Shared Services offices or with your client if they are handling purchasing

 OPS User Registration
 =====================

+If your purchases are made through your client, ignore this section.

 **On-line Purchase System (OPS) Link**: http://ops.engineering.ucdavis.edu